Meet the Staff

 Staff for the 2024-2025 school year:

 Kellie Sawyer has lived in the Shenandoah Valley most of her life.
 She has been teaching locally in kindergarten, first, and fourth grade since 2012, and was a PreK assistant for 8 years prior.
 She has an undergraduate degree from JMU and earned her teaching certificate at Mary Baldwin.
 Kellie enjoys music and hiking.
 Sharing her love of books, music and nature with the students will foster creativity and engagement in the classroom.
-She is very excited to be joining the staff and teaching the lower elementary students!
+She loves teaching the lower elementary students!

 Eric McKee